mkarthick19/Agoda-Compression/README.md

 # Key Challenges and Constraints:

  1. Input files can be very large.
 [More than JVM size].
  2. Compressed files generated can also be very large.
+[More than MaxCompressedSizeThresold]
  3. Compression output should generate less files.
  4. Support different compression algorithms.
  5. Make parallel calls while compression and decompression, as much as possible.

 ## Our Approach:

 As mentioned in the problem, we use zip for compression algorithm [JDK Implementation].
-However, our algorithm supports other compression algorithms as well and we use strategy design pattern for the same.
+However, our algorithm supports other compression algorithms as well and we have used strategy design pattern for the same.
 [Point 4]

 # Input Validation:

-Our Input Requests for compression and decompression is validated with the validator and throws exceptions, if necessary, such as Invalid Input Directory, Input Directory with no read permissions, Input Directory does not exist, Input directory is not valid etc.
+Our Input Requests for compression and decompression is validated with the validator and throws exceptions, if necessary, such as Invalid Input Directory, Input Directory with no read permissions, Input Directory does not exist, Input directory is not valid etc. We use long datatype for MaxCompressedSizeThresold input. [expressed in MB]

 # Compression: